 - If you are able and when you are ready, it is helpful to write down the details of what happened.
 It doesn’t have to be right away.
 As difficult as this may be, it may help to express your feelings and it may help you if you decide to report the incident at any time.

 - For more information on RRU’s commitment to inform and educate to prevent, and ultimately end, sexual violence, please review the Sexual Violence & Misconduct Policy and accompanying Glossary of Terms.

 - For information on how RRU responds to disclosures and reports of sexual violence, please review the Sexual Violence and Misconduct Protocol and Procedures for university community members who are not students.

-- To make a formal report of sexual violence to the university so that the university can act on the information provided, please contact one of the Associate Directors, Human Resources (Colleen Rehor at 250.391.2600 extension 4850 or Lisa Robinson at 250.391.2600 extension 4431) or by e-mail.
+- To make a formal report of sexual violence to the university so that the university can act on the information provided, please contact Associate Director, Human Resources, Cristal Glass-Painchaud (ext.
+4302).

 - Responding to Disclosures of Sexual Violence.
-Video-based training from the Centre for Research & Education on Violence Against Women & Children and learningtoendabuse.ca.
+Video-based training from the Centre for Research & Education on Violence Against Women & Children.

 - Responding to Disclosures of Sexual Violence on university and college campuses in Ontario